Supported accommodation for 16-21 year olds

 - A weekly drop-in to ‘top-up’ support

 - Mentoring / befriending support via our volunteer ‘Connect’ programme

 - Strong links to Refugee Community Organisations

 - 24 HOUR emergency support service

-We have 12 years of experience of working with newly arrived asylum seeking children, and have supported hundreds of young people from day of arrival in the UK through to independent living or return.
+We have 14 years of experience of working with newly arrived asylum seeking children, and have supported hundreds of young people from day of arrival in the UK.
 On top of the standard support package our service for new arrivals includes: